gnosia93/tera-to-redshift/README.md

 # tera-to-redshift

 This document describe DW migration from teradata to amazon redshift.
-Altough this article is written based on hypothetical scenario but expect verty helpful for real world migration.
+Altough this article is written based on hypothetical scenario alined with my project experiences but expect verty helpful for real world migration.
 Tasks are consist of folllowing two categories.

 - _Develope Redshift Migration Strategy_